rehierl/abstract-properties/11-x-hierarchies/11-0-setup-of-sets/1-1-setup-partial.md

 <!-- ======================================================================= -->
 # A partial setup of sets

-Assuming the superset-of operator as the basis of the related-to operator, a set of sets `S` will be referred to as **a partial setup (of sets)**, if the following requirements are met.
+Assuming the **superset-of** operator as the basis of the related-to operator, a set of sets `S` may be referred to as **a partial setup**, if the following requirements are met.

 * (R0) `S` is a simple setup of sets.
-* (R1) If two sets in `S` are coupled with each other, then both sets must be related with each other under the **superset-of** operator.
+* (R1) If two sets in `S` are coupled with each other, then both must be related under the **superset-of** operator.

 As can be seen below, requirement R1 can be rephrased as follows.

-* (R1) Any two sets in `S` are either disjoint ex-or related.
+* (R1) Any two sets are either disjoint ex-or related.

-Note that, since two sets in a partial setup must either be disjoint ex-or related (i.e. **DI-RE**) no set in a partial setup is allowed to overlap another set.
+Note that, due to requirement R1, no set in such a setup may overlap another set - i.e. the default **DI-RE** case.

 <!-- ======================================================================= -->
 ## a visual impression